MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-installation-properties.md

  When not specified, the client checks the CRL before establishing an HTTPS connection.

- For more information about client CRL checking, see [Planning for PKI certificate revocation](../../plan-design/security/plan-for-security.md#BKMK_PlanningForCRLs) in[Plan for security in System Center Configuration Manager](../../plan-design/security/plan-for-security.md).
+ For more information about client CRL checking, see [Planning for PKI certificate revocation](../../plan-design/security/plan-for-security.md#BKMK_PlanningForCRLs) in [Plan for security in System Center Configuration Manager](../../plan-design/security/plan-for-security.md).

  Example: `CCMSetup.exe /UsePKICert /NoCRLCheck`